WINTER ADVENTURES: A GUIDE TO LOVING WINTER

 - Outer layers: A shell, snow pants or gaiters will keep the elements out and help lock heat in.
 It’s even better when they have strategically-placed ventilation like pit or thigh zips to let out excess heat.

-Winter Sports You Need to Try
+Winter Activities to Try

 - Frozen pond hockey